There are a number of situations or factors that can cause changes in your bill.

 Details: Riders can be either a credit or a charge depending on the market conditions and are set by the Alberta Utilities Commission.

-Pays for: Use of municipal land for natural gas equipment or the right to be the exclusive distributor for an area.
+Pays for: Use of municipal land for electricity or natural gas equipment or the right to be the exclusive distributor for an area.

-Details: This fee is collected by natural gas companies but is set by municipalities.
-Municipal Franchise Fees fall under the Municipal Government Act, and can be based on a percentage of the energy or the delivery charge.
+Details: This fee is collected by electricity or natural gas companies but is set by municipalities and can be based on a percentage of the energy or the delivery charge.

 Instead of receiving multiple bills every month if you are in Calgary or Cardston, charges for municipal services are included on your ENMAX bill.

 Pays for: The water you use each month.